openwx/openwx/README.md

 ### Hi there 👋

-Hi, I'm Zhang Wenqing, a passionate research frontEnd web developer, interested in web page writing.
+Hi, I'm Zhang Wenqing, a passionate research frontEnd web developer.
 <br/>

 - 📝 I'm looking for a job about front-end developement